SyedObaid-Rahman/SyedObaid-Rahman/README.md

 - 👨‍💻 All of my projects are available at [link](https://github.com/SyedObaid-Rahman?tab=repositories)
 - 📝 I regularly write articles on [link](link)
 - 💬 Ask me about **....anything!**
-- 📄 Know about my experiences and Certification [link](https://www.linkedin.com/in/syed-obaid-rahman-6b85a1200/)
+- 📄 Know about my experiences and Certifications [link](https://www.linkedin.com/in/syed-obaid-rahman-6b85a1200/)

 <h2 align="left">GitHub Awards:</h2>